PLT-Columbia/Prog-5-Data-Flow-Analysis/README.md

 ```
 In line 7, while both `%div` and `%e` appear to both be used, exactly one of them is actually used.
 If the chosen predecessor `BasicBlock` of this instruction is the `while.body` `BasicBlock`, then `%div` is used.
 Otherwise, the chosen predecessor `BasicBlock` must be the `entry` `BasicBlock`, and `%e` is used as the value for `%e.addr.08`.

 Thus, we extract all the uses corresponding to the `PHINode` in a special data structure called `PHI_USE`.
 Look closely at this data structure, and use it carefully in your code.
-You may find the following links are useful resources for `PHINode`:
+You may find the following are useful resources for `PHINode`:

  1. [http://mayuyu.io/2018/06/04/PhiNode-in-LLVM/](http://mayuyu.io/2018/06/04/PhiNode-in-LLVM/)
  2. [https://llvm.org/doxygen/classllvm_1_1PHINode.html](https://llvm.org/doxygen/classllvm_1_1PHINode.html)

 ## Submission
 Only one file should be submitted: `src/Liveness.cpp`.
 Other files will be ignored during grading.
-Please make sure that your code is properly committed and pushed to the `main` branch.
+Please make sure that your code is properly committed and pushed to the `master` branch.

 ## Piazza
 If you have any questions about this programming assignment, please post them in the Piazza forum for the course, and an instructor will reply to them as soon as possible.
 Any updates to the assignment itself will be available in Piazza.